 Tyres are one of the most important safety related features on your vehicle.
 This page is designed to make you aware of some of the more important points to observe.

-Tyre technology continues to become more complex, with correct type and tment being vitally important for safety, performance and legality.
-Abby Tyres have the knowledge and experience to give sound and impartial advice.
+Tyre technology continues to become more complex, with correct type and fitment being vitally important for safety, performance and legality.
+Abby Tyres' staff have the knowledge and experience to give sound and impartial advice.
 We carry a very comprehensive range, and non-stock items can often be sourced same day.

 - The tyre should not have less than 1.6mm of tread depth across the central three quarters of the breath of the tyre and around the entire circumference.